danieln5/Getting-and-cleaning-data/README.md

 ## Data analysis

-To reproduce the the tidy data set download and sorce the run_analysis.R script.
+To reproduce the the tidy data set download and source the run_analysis.R script.

 The script does the following: